Kūh-Zibad

-This mountain had been referred in some historical book such as shahnameh in Davazdah Rokhwar as the Zibad mountain and its eastern part is called black mountain or kuh Gonabad.
+Thanks to a celebrated episode in the poet Ferdowsi’s colossal epic Shahnameh the mountain is famed as the site of Davazdah Rokh (the legendary Battle of the Twelve Combats) and its eastern part is known as The Black Mountain or Kūh-e Gonabad.
 The long mountain range is called Qohestan and it extends from Bajestan to Birjand near the border with Afghanistan.
 This mountain range separates south khorasan from Razavi Khorasan, part of this mountain range near Kakhk is called black mountain or kuh e gonabad.